 Since the Corporation's initial public offering in March 2006, through a combination of strategic acquisitions and organic growth, CES has become a leading provider of technically advanced consumable chemical solutions throughout the life-cycle of the oilfield.
 This includes total solutions at the drill-bit, at the point of completion and stimulation, at the wellhead and pump-jack, and finally through to the pipeline and midstream market.
 At the drill-bit, our designed drilling fluids encompass the functions of cleaning the hole, stabilizing the rock drilled, controlling subsurface pressures, enhancing drilling rates, and protecting potential production zones while conserving the environment in the surrounding surface and subsurface area.
-At the point of completion and stimulation, our designed chemicals form a critical component of fracturing solutions or other forms of well stimulation techniques.
+At the point of completion and stimulation, our designed chemicals form a critical component of fracturing solutions or other forms of remedial well stimulation techniques.
 The shift to horizontal drilling and multi-stage fracturing with long horizontal well completions has been responsible for significant growth in the drilling fluids and completion and stimulation chemicals markets.
 At the wellhead and pump-jack, the Corporation's designed production and specialty chemicals provide down-hole solutions for production and gathering infrastructure to maximize production and reduce costs of equipment maintenance.
-Further, specialty chemicals are used throughout the pipelines and midstream industry to aid in hydrocarbon movement and manage transportation and processing challenges including corrosion, wax build-up and H2S.
+Key solutions include corrosion inhibitors, demulsifiers, H2S scavengers, paraffin control products, surfactants, scale inhibitors, biocides and other specialty products.
+Further, specialty chemicals are used throughout the pipeline and midstream industry to aid in hydrocarbon movement and manage transportation and processing challenges including corrosion, wax build-up and H2S.